plablo09/cartodb-dev/README.md

 It can be used either with or without http://www.vagrantup.com/[vagrant].

-## Structure
+## Installing without Vagrant

-Base OS for this configuration in Vagrant terms is "precise32", which is an Ubuntu 12.04 LTS distro.
-A bunch of shell scripts does the provisioning.
-The installation procedure is split to many scripts in-order to isolate failure and facilitate reruns footnote:[Need to comment out previous steps in Vagrant file for now].

-## Installing inside a clean Ubuntu Precise VM
+Obtain a clean Ubuntu Precise VM.

 ```
 sudo apt-get update && sudo apt-get install -y git-core curl wget &&
 git clone http://github.com/stevage/cartodb-dev

 cd cartodb-dev

 # Edit settings file: vim settings

 bash install-cartodb.sh
 ```

-## Running a VM with Vagrant:
+## Installing with Vagrant

+The base OS for this configuration in Vagrant terms is "precise32", which is an Ubuntu 12.04 LTS distro.
+The shell scripts are sync'ed inside the VM, then run to do the provisioning.
+The installation procedure is split to many scripts in-order to isolate failure and facilitate reruns [Need to comment out previous steps in Vagrant file for now].

+On the host machine:

 ```
 git clone http://github.com/stevage/cartodb-dev
-cd cartodb-dev

-# Edit settings file: vim settings
+vim settings # Edit as appropriate

 vagrant up
 ```

+As CartoDB is pretty heavy, the script takes quite some time to download the required dependencies.

 ## After installing
-As CartoDB is pretty heavy, the script takes quite some time to download the required dependencies.
 Once the provisioning is done, all you are required to do is start CartoDB.

 ```
 vagrant ssh